sharon-mwale/TODO-LIST-APP/README.md

 ## Credits

-This application was developed by [Your Name].
+This application was developed by [Sharon Mwale](https://github.com/sharon-mwale/).
 Feel free to contact me with any questions or feedback.

 ## License